mgiuca/godot-installer/README.md

 5. As the specified user: moves the Godot binary into the specified directory (by default, `/usr/local/bin`).
 6. As the specified user: creates symlinks as requested, in the specified directory, to the newly unpacked binary.
+Overwrites existing symlinks without asking.
 7. Cleans up the downloaded and unzipped files in `/tmp`.

 ## Disclaimer